h-mayr/kinsim/README.md

 4. 107Ag_Si.txt

 Files should cover a range of energies from as low as 10 keV (default in SRIM), up to at least the beam energy, but I generally chose 10 GeV as the upper range to keep the files flexible for future use.
+Some other examples can be found in the source code of MiniballSort at http://github.com/Miniball/MiniballSort/tree/main/srim

 ### Output

 A ROOT file is created in the output with a number of historgrams showing the kinematics of the beam and target particles in the laboratory and centre of mass frames.
-The simulated energy vs. angle spectrum for the Miniball CD detector is '''cd_sim'''.
+The simulated energy vs. angle spectrum for the Miniball CD detector is `cd_sim`.
 Each of the 16 strips are projected to 1D energy spectra, useful for calibration purposes, where the expected energy can be extracted from the centroids of the distributions.